cnichte/art-works/README.md

 A catalog raisonne application.

-Based on my boilerplate [basic-electron-typescript-react-starter](https://github.com/cnichte/basic-electron-typescript-react-starter)
+* Based on my boilerplate [basic-electron-typescript-react-starter](https://github.com/cnichte/basic-electron-typescript-react-starter)
+* There are a few special features here:
+  * uses the `relational-pouch` plugin für `pouchdb`.

-The following libraries are also included:
+The following libraries are included:

 ```bash
 npm i react-router